 A lead is any prospect who has expressed interest in paying for your legal services or knowledge, usually by willingly sharing their contact information via a lead capture form.

-To generate leads, marketers create a multistep process (sales funnel) to influence prospective clients’ journeys to become actual legal clients.
-A sales funnel starts by sparking the interest of potential clients and guiding them through every step of the purchasing process.
+The lead generation process includes multiple steps (sales funnel) to influence prospective clients’ journeys to becoming actual legal clients.
+A sales funnel starts by sparking the interest of current or potential clients and guiding them through every step of the purchasing process.

 The four main stages of the funnel are as follows: